rainbow0210/bat-and-sh-files/README.md

 Please refer to the reference site below for more details.

+**Minecraft Server Management Script References**
+- [Minecraft Server Auto Restart](https://jyn.jp/minecraft-server-auto-restart/)
+- [Translated Version (Google Translate)](https://translate.google.com/translate?sl=ja&tl=en&u=https://jyn.jp/minecraft-server-auto-restart/)

 ## Configuration

 Some scripts may require customization depending on your environment.
 Please refer to the comments at the beginning of the script files or in the configuration sections and modify necessary paths and parameters as needed.

-## References

-**Minecraft Server Management Script References**
-- [Minecraft Server Auto Restart](https://jyn.jp/minecraft-server-auto-restart/)
-- [Translated Version (Google Translate)](https://translate.google.com/translate?sl=ja&tl=en&u=https://jyn.jp/minecraft-server-auto-restart/)